wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.23 =
+* Fix "items" bug where the requested number of photos to be returned was being ignored

 = 1.22 =
 * Added Flickr commons license selection
 * Added search by date taken and date uploaded